Rashtriya Swayamsevak Sangh: Criticism

-RSS has been criticised as an extremist organisation and as a paramilitary group.
+The RSS has been criticised as an extremist organisation and as a paramilitary group.
 It has also been criticised when its members have participated in anti-Muslim violence; it has since formed in 1984, a militant wing called the Bajrang Dal.
 Along with Shiv Sena, the RSS has been involved in riots, often inciting and organising violence against Christians and Muslims.
-Thus, there is a common consensus among the academia and intellectuals that RSS spreads hatred.
+Thus, there is a common consensus among the academia and intellectuals that the RSS spreads hatred.